Internships at the Owens

 The Owens’ role as a teaching museum is extended through numerous work-integrated experiential learning and internship opportunities in all facets of museum of work for current students and recent graduates.
 The Owens has a long-standing commitment to the mentorship of emerging museum professionals.

-To apply, please submit a cover letter and resume to [email protected] no later than 11:59 pm on Sunday 22 February 2026.
-If you have any questions, please contact [email protected].
+To apply, please submit a cover letter and resume to [email protected] by Monday 18 May, 2026.

 Mount Allison University is committed to diversity and inclusion.
 We encourage applications from members of racialized communities, Indigenous people, disabled people, and members of all sexual and gender identities.
 We seek candidates with qualifications and knowledge to contribute specifically to the further diversification of our campus community.
 While the Owens Art Gallery is partially accessible, Colville House is not accessible.